Frequently Asked Questions

 Answer: VIM Clinic has a full-time social worker on staff to assist patients with finding additional services to support their overall wellness.

 Question: Does VIM Clinic provide mental health services?

-Answer: VIM Clinic has a volunteer psychotherapist who sees patients several times per week.
-For more intensive mental health needs, VIM Clinic refers patients to New Horizons.
+Answer: VIM Clinic has volunteer psychotherapists who see a limited number of patients at the Clinic.
+For more mental health needs, VIM Clinic refers patients to community mental health resources.

 Question: How long has VIM Clinic been in Martin County?

 Answer: VIM Clinic has been providing free, professional, and compassionate medical care since 1995.
 It is modeled after the first Volunteers in Medicine Clinic in Hilton Head, South Carolina, and was the second such clinic established in the United States.
 VIM Clinic is a stand-alone organization and has a 501(c)3 nonprofit designation from the IRS.

 Question: What if I work in Martin County, but I don’t live there.
 Can I become a patient?

 Answer: No, only uninsured adults who reside full-time in Martin County and meet income eligibility requirements can become patients.
 If you live in St. Lucie County, you may qualify to become a patient at the HANDS Clinic, which also uses the VIM Clinic model for patient services.